Higashisonogi, Nagasaki: Climate

 Higashisonogi has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Higashisonogi is 15.8 °C. The average annual rainfall is 1970 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.2 °C, and lowest in January, at around 5.8 °C.

 Demographics

 Per Japanese census data, the population of Higashisonogi is as shown below:

 History

 Higashisonogi is part of ancient Hizen Province.
 The Hisagozuka Kofun, dating from the 5th century, is located in the town.
 During the Edo Period, the area was under the control of Ōmura Domain.
 This was the crossing point for the 26 Kirishitan martyrs as they boarded boats at this location and continued across the bay to Nagasaki where they were crucified as an example to all who practiced the Christian faith.
 After the Meiji restoration, the villages of Sonogi and Chiwata were established with the creation of the modern municipalities system on April 1, 1889.
 Sonogi was raised to town status on November 3, 1940.
-Sonogi Town and Chiwata Village merged on May 1, 1959 to from the town of Higashisonogi.
+Sonogi Town and Chiwata Village merged on May 1, 1959, to form the town of Higashisonogi.